Lunar New Year in London: where to celebrate the Year of the Wood Snake

 (Image credit: Courtesy of BAO)

 One of London’s cult favourite steamed bun hotspots, BAO London, launches BAO & Friends across Dover Street Market (DSM) in London, Ginza and Singapore to welcome in the Lunar New Year.
-Partnering with DSM, BAO unveils its ‘Convenience Store’ installation in London and Ginza, Tokyo for one week only.
+Partnering with DSM, BAO unveils its ‘Convenience Store’ installation in London and Ginza, Tokyo until 3 February.
 The design of the quirky pop-up came from the local stores throughout Taiwan, with the BAO & Friends ‘Convenience Store’ displaying limited edition Year of the Snake items and BAO’s signature ‘Lonely Man’ illustrations across products such as embroidered caps to engraved Zippo lighters.
 Accompanying the collaboration are pieces from well-loved brands including a snake necklace by Simone Rocha to Lunar New Year T-shirts and totes from Carhartt WIP, to rubber clogs by Deathmask, to name a few.

 Fortnum & Mason's piped biscuits are too pretty to eat... almost